justinmeiners/efficient-programming-with-components/04_instrumented.md

 and design a better language.
 What about the customer base?
 Well, who cares.
-This is why we still have so many people programming in Oberson.
+This is why we still have so many people programming in Oberon.
 Because, by the time he got to Oberon, people got tired.

 This is why I claim, that to be honest
 Bjarne is literally the greatest language designer, at least after [John Backus][backus].